sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 ## Instructions on the Running the Project:

-In this section I have summarized the steps for running the best model after exporting it from Notebook to a script and thereafter deployinh it as an app using Docker.
+In this section I have summarized the steps for running the best model after exporting it from Notebook to a script and thereafter deploying it locally as an app using Docker.

 Below are the steps in this regard:-
-* Changing the directory to the desired one using the command prompt.
+* Changing the directory to the desired one using the command prompt terminal.
 * Running the train script (FinalModeltrain.py) used for training the best model using command ----> *python FinalModeltrain.py*
 * Installing flask library using command -----> *pip install flask*
 * Running the predict script (FinalModelpredict.py) used for loading the best model using command ----> *python FinalModelpredict.py*